Murder of Rafael Ramos and Wenjian Liu: Commemorations

-In February 2015, a bill to co-name streets in honor of Liu and Ramos - each in the neighborhood within which they lived - was passed by the City Council and signed by de Blasio.
-Ceremonies to unveil Detective WenJian Liu Way in Gravesend and Detective Rafael L. Ramos Way in Cypress Hills were held that June.
+In February 2015, a bill to co-name streets in honor of Liu and Ramos - each in the neighborhood within which they lived – was passed by the City Council and signed by de Blasio.
+Ceremonies to unveil Detective Wenjian Liu Way in Gravesend and Detective Rafael L. Ramos Way in Cypress Hills were held that June.

 Ramos's widow, Maritza, created the Detective Rafael Ramos Foundation, whose goal is to improve relations between communities and law enforcement.
 Liu's widow, Sanny, created the Detective WenJian Liu Foundation, which trains therapy dogs to help first-responder families.

 In May 2024, P.S.
-331 in Dyer Heights was renamed to the Detective WenJian Liu School of Civics and Entrepreneurship.
+331 in Dyker Heights was renamed to the Detective Wenjian Liu School of Civics and Entrepreneurship.

 In September of that year, P.S.
 54 in Bedford-Stuyvesant was renamed to the Detective Rafael Ramos School, a Magnet School of Environmental Science, Technology and Community Wellness.
 Also announced was that a police dog was named Ralfie in Ramos's honor.